cbovis/awesome-digital-nomads/README.md

 - [Couchsurfing](http://couchsurfing.com) - Couchsurfing isn't just for free sofas.
 Find groups and social events in cities around the world.
 - [Meetup](http://meetup.com) - Find and organise meetups in cities across the world.
 - [Facebook Groups](http://groups.fb.com) - Find groups for buying/selling, hiking, common interests, local advice and more.
-- [Nomad List Radar](http://nomadlist.com/radar) - Keep track of your nomadic friends whereabouts and meet up for :beers: when your paths cross.
 - [Withlocals](http://withlocals.com) - Find paid tours and experiences with verified locals in over 20 countries.
 - [Party with a Local](http://partywithalocal.com) - Find locals and travelers in your area that are down to party - _iOS and Android_.
 - [Visit](https://visit.org/worldwide) - Immersive day activities you won't find anywhere else.